sigmf/SigMF/sigmf-spec.md

 called a `collection`.
 The Collection Object contains key/value pairs that describe relationships between SigMF Recordings.

-The Collection object points to specific recordings via a `SigMF Recording tuple`, which references the base-name of the Recording and the SHA512 hash of the Metadata file.
+The Collection object points to specific Recordings via a `SigMF Recording tuple`, which references the base-name of the Recording and the SHA512 hash of the Metadata file.
 Tuples MAY be the singular value in a key/value pair, or provided in an ordered list via a JSON array.